 The couple looked at each other when the elderly man in a hesitant and guilty tone said,

 ‘Babuji some fifteen years back.
 In the same passenger train.
 We had left behind, three of our children, because we didn’t have money to feed them.
 So we come here looking for them.
 We shout for the elder one.
 Who was six then.
 Thinking he will remember his name and respond.
 But till date we have not met with any success.’

 This is poverty at its worst.
 It is a true story.
-In life we often get upset over minor things, even when God has given us everything.
-Remember, destiny can be extremely kind to some, and extremely harsh to others.
+In life we often are upset over minor things, even when God has given us everything.
+Remember, destiny can be extremely kind to some, and extremely harsh to some others.
 So thank God, for each iota of goodness that you have in your life.

 Share if you like it